 4 Fe (s) + 3 O2 (g) → 2 Fe2O3 (s)

-A nonspontaneous reaction requires energy to proceed.
-This type of reaction does not favor the formation of products and is usually accompanied by an increase in Gibbs free energy is positive.
+A non-spontaneous reaction requires energy to proceed.
+This type of reaction does not favor the formation of products and is usually accompanied by an increase in Gibbs free energy.
 However, the reaction may proceed spontaneously in a reversible direction.
-A nonspontaneous reaction is generally endergonic.
+A non-spontaneous reaction is generally endergonic.
 If a chemical reaction does not take place, then the transformation is known as a non-spontaneous process.

 2 H2O (l) → 2 H2 (g) + O2 (g)

-The following table gives the difference between spontaneous and nonspontaneous reaction
+The following table gives the difference between spontaneous and non-spontaneous reactions.

 |Definition||A chemical reaction that takes place without any external energy||A chemical reaction that requires external energy to occur|